Boundaries into New Pathways: Enacting the power of arts and arts education

 For more information, visit our ITAC5 website

-Applications to present at ITAC5 are now open!
+Applications to present at ITAC5 have now closed, but you can still apply to attend virtually as a delegate.
 Visit the ITAC 5 website for more information: www.itac5.org